Jeanette Forchet: Biography

+Death

 Jeanette died in 1803.
 After her death, her descendants subdivided her land among themselves and it was later sold to developers.
 This would have amounted to eight arpents of land, according to a 1793 survey.
 Forchet was survived by a daughter, Susanne; a son, Augustin; and a grandson, Jean Baptiste Marly.
 Two of Jeanette's children died before she did, including the mother of Jean Baptiste.
 Augustin died not longer after his mother.
 Jean Baptiste never married and dabbled in real estate.
 Susanne later married a well to do Frenchman named Jean Baptist Irbour.
 They had a daughter, Julie.
 In 1850, Julie, married Antoine Labbadie, who was considered one of St. Louis's wealthiest black men.
 Their family became one of the city's largest and most prominent black families.

 Forchet was one of a small number of free blacks in colonial St. Louis.
 She retained her personal freedom and had many rights that were denied to slaves.
 Under French and Spanish law, she could own property, marry, and enter into contracts.
 However, she still had to obey social and legal restrictions in place at the time.
 She had to have permission to leave St. Louis and she never earned the title of Veuve Forchet, an honorific title for widows in colonial St. Louis.